arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/GlobalSetup.md

 Initial synchronization from the ArangoShell
 --------------------------------------------

-The initial synchronization via the *sync* command may take a long time to complete.
+The initial synchronization via the *syncGlobal* command may take a long time to complete.
 The shell will block until the slave has completed the initial synchronization or until an error occurs.
-By default, the *sync* command in the ArangoShell will poll the slave for a status update every 10 seconds.
+By default, the *syncGlobal* command in the ArangoShell will poll the slave for a status update every 10 seconds.

-Optionally the *sync* command can be made non-blocking by setting its *async* option to true.
+Optionally the *syncGlobal* command can be made non-blocking by setting its *async* option to true.
-In this case, the *sync command* will return instantly with an id string, and the initial synchronization will run detached on the master.
-To fetch the current status of the *sync* progress from the ArangoShell, the *getSyncResult* function can be used as follows:
+In this case, the *syncGlobal command* will return instantly with an id string, and the initial synchronization will run detached on the master.
+To fetch the current status of the *syncGlobal* progress from the ArangoShell, the *getSyncResult* function can be used as follows:

 ```js